Fire Island National Seashore: Fire Island folklore

 Fire Island has long been the subject of folklore, with its natural landscapes and maritime history inspiring numerous myths and legends over the centuries.
 A significant portion of this lore is rooted in the island’s association with piracy and shipwrecks, which has led to recurring themes involving lost treasure and ghostly apparitions.

 The Fire Island Lighthouse is a focal point in many local legends.
 One widely circulated story involves the spirits of a lighthouse keeper and his daughter.
 According to the legend, the daughter fell seriously ill and died before medical assistance could be brought from the mainland.
 Stricken with grief, the lighthouse keeper is said to have taken his own life by hanging himself in the lighthouse tower.
-On January 7, 2022, a group of seven paranormal investigators was granted overnight access to the lighthouse to search for evidence of supernatural activity.
-Local media also further enriched the region's folklore in 2025 with the release of an article about supposed giant horseshoe crab sightings.
-While the article was seemingly an April Fool's prank, the legend of the creature has started to gain some popularity locally and in the online cryptozoology subculture.
+On January 7, 2022, a group of seven paranormal investigators was granted overnight access to the lighthouse to search for evidence of supernatural activity with the supposedly supernatural images and videos they captured later being published by local media.